HappyPathway/ai-library-framework/autodoc/dependencies.md

 A small Python package for determining appropriate platform-specific dirs, e.g. a `user data dir`.

-AgentRunResult(output='`platformdirs` is a Python library designed to find standard, platform-specific directory locations across different operating systems (like Windows, macOS, Linux, Android).
-Its key capability is providing the correct paths for common use cases such as storing application')
+AgentRunResult(output='Platformdirs is a Python library that determines platform-specific system directories for storing application files.
+It identifies standard locations for user-specific data (cache, config, logs, documents) and shared data across various operating systems like Android, macOS, Unix, and Windows.
+This is commonly used by applications to save configuration, cache, or user data in the correct, OS-idiomatic locations.')

 **Links:** [Website](https://pypi.org/project/platformdirs/) | [Documentation](https://platformdirs.readthedocs.io)